Opens an external site in a new window

 🚀 What is a PWA? #

-Before we get going on seeing how to build a SvelteKit PWA let's run it back a little and first look at what a PWA is.
-A Progressive Web App (PWA) is an app built to work with HTML, JavaScript and CSS but with the functionality of a native app.
-Features include responsiveness and offline availability as well as the possibility to install the app.
+Before we get going on seeing how to build a SvelteKit PWA, let’s run it back a little and first look at what a PWA is.
+A Progressive Web App (PWA) is an app built to work with HTML, JavaScript, and CSS but with the functionality of a native app.
+Features include responsiveness and offline availability, as well as the possibility to install the app.
 You can test a site's PWA capability in Lighthouse .

-SvelteKit PWA: Lighthouse screenshot showing PWA with a check mark.
+blurry low resolution placeholder image SvelteKit PWA: Lighthouse screenshot showing PWA with a check mark.

 SvelteKit PWA: Lighthouse screenshot

-For all of those mentioned features to work, we need to add some additional super powers to our SvelteKit app.
+For all of those mentioned features to work, we need to add some additional superpowers to our SvelteKit app.
 These include icons of various sizes and a manifest file which contains the app name, colours and some other properties.
 As well as those items, we also need to define a service worker to perform background caching and do the groundwork to make the app available offline.

-In this post we will look at how to use the PWA functionality in the MDsveX starter blog.
-After that we will look at what is under the hood, so you can set up an existing project as a PWA.
+In this post, we will look at how to use the PWA functionality in the MDsveX starter blog.
+After that, we will look at what is under the hood, so you can set up an existing project as a PWA.
 If that all matches what you were looking for, why don't we get cracking?

 🧱 Create a SvelteKit PWA using the MDsveX Starter #

 I have just added PWA functionality to the MDsveX starter .
-All you need to do is customise the website configuration file with the site's name and theme colours, then run a script to generate all the different icon sizes automatically.
+All you need to do is customize the website configuration file with the site's name and theme colours, then run a script to generate all the different icon sizes automatically.
 Here is exactly what you need to do in five simple steps.
 If you are looking for a more general SvelteKit Tutorial or how to get started with SvelteKit I have a couple of posts you will appreciate.

 SvelteKit PWA using the MDsveX Starter #

 1. We are using the MDsveX starter .
 Start by cloning the repo and installing packages.
-I use pnpm, though if you prefer npm just swap out pnpm for npm in the commands below:
+I use pnpm, though if you prefer npm, just swap out pnpm for npm in the commands below:

 git clone https://github.com/rodneylab/sveltekit-blog-mdx.git my-new-mdsvex-blog